KDonadio/MIT-App-Inventor-Projects-for-Chimera/README.md

 <br>
 <br>
 Recently there has been an issue with Android 12 OS as it uses different permissions than prior versions.
 This renders the current BLE extension broken - but I have a work around.
 It actually checks for Android 12 and sets the permissions.
-This works for now but Evan at MIT told me they will be releasing a new BE extension very soon to take care of this issue.
+This works for now but Evan at MIT told me they will be releasing a new BLE extension very soon to take care of this issue.
 To use the work around another extension is used - GetApiLevel.